“That’s okay, I know you didn’t mean to.”

 There have been numerous times in my life I can recall feeling truly and deeply sorry for something.
 What most of these moments have in common is that they involved remorse over things that I accidentally and mistakenly did.
 I stood someone up for a meeting, forgot to email someone back or accidentally made things harder for someone I care about.
 I also feel deeply sorry for the pain people are experiencing due to sin’s curse when I hear stories of sickness or tragedy.
 You see, feeling sorry is about my emotional response of remorse to something that I have either done or am witnessing around me.
 But sometimes we also use “I’m sorry” as a response for the sin that we commit.

-I remember at the beginning of our marriage when my husband would tell me he was sorry.
+At the beginning of our marriage, my husband would tell me he was sorry when we had conflict.
 In my super cool (arrogant) way I would often reply, “Yep, I’m sorry for that too.”
-What I really meant was, we could feel sorry for all kinds of things, but our feelings of remorse don’t heal the brokenness that comes between us when we sin against one another.
-While my delivery was admittedly rude and unhelpful, the point I was making to my husband wasn’t too far off from the truth.
-My husband’s“sorry” didn’t acknowledge what had actually transpired.
+What I really meant but didn’t communicate kindly was: we could feel sorry for all kinds of things, but our feelings of remorse don’t heal the brokenness that comes between us when we sin against one another.
+While my delivery was admittedly rude and unhelpful, the point I was making wasn’t far off the truth.
+My husband’s genuine “sorry” didn’t acknowledge what had actually transpired.
 Was he sorry that we now had to discuss what I felt had gone wrong?
 Sorry that he now had to deal with me?
 Was he just trying to get me off his back?
-What “I’m sorry” doesn’t do is take responsibility for the pain and hurt caused by specific sin so that true forgiveness and reconciliation can follow.

-When we sin against one another, God requires confession and repentance not because He is arrogant like I was as a newlywed, but because if we confess and repent, then we get to experience His kindness and goodness.
+When we sin against one another, God requires confession and repentance not because He is arrogant like I was as a newlywed.
+But because if we confess and repent, then we get to experience His kindness and goodness.
 We get to experience being deeply loved despite our sin.
 When we confess and repent to one another, we find true reconciliation with those we have sinned against, as they are able to freely forgive us.
 Confession and repentance free us relationally to pursue healing with those we have sinned against more than “I’m sorry” ever could.
 They lead us into deeper relationship with both God and the people around us.

-Confessing our need for confession.
+Confessing our need for true repentance.

 The truth is, the sin we commit is never a passive accident, but an active byproduct of our hearts.
 When I am disbelieving the truth of God, when I am trying to put myself above others, when I am not thinking rightly about God and his people, when I am not doing the things I ought to out of love for him, this leads to my sinful actions against other people.
 It’s my flesh that causes me to sin.
 I’m the problem.
 I may be unaware of how all the contributing factors line up to produce a sinful response in me.
-I may not even be sinning consciously, but when it comes to my own sin, I am always culpable.
+I may not even be sinning consciously, but when it comes to my own sin, I’m always culpable.
 The great news is that when I recognize my sin, there is a way out.
-It is the only one-way out laced with beauty and freedom: to call my sin by name and confess it before a loving God who forgives abundantly and chooses not to let sin define his children (Heb 18:2).
+There’s only one-way out laced with beauty and freedom: to call my sin by name and confess it before a loving God who forgives abundantly and chooses not to let sin define his children (Heb 18:2).